xfx1337/grapher/README.md

 3. Searching for diagonals takes a lot of time

 ## Documentation(if using as library)
-1. Check Utils.h, BMP.h, all functions here
+1. Check Utils.h, BMP.h, all functions are described here
 Including and using:

 ## Using as library